Liz Katz

-Elizabeth Katz (born July 8, 1988) is an American cosplayer, actress, model and ex-pornographic actress.
+Elizabeth Katz (born July 8, 1988) is an American cosplayer, actress and model.

 Early life

-Katz was born on July 8, 1988 and raised in Randolph, New Jersey.
+Katz was born on July 8, 1988, and raised in Randolph, New Jersey.
 She attributes her love of gaming to simply being how she was raised: "Growing up as a kid my father forced us to play table top games, miniature war-gaming...
 It was just something you did in my family".
-She is "half-Jewish", and also celebrates Hanukkah and Passover.
+She is half-Jewish, and also celebrates Hanukkah and Passover.

 Katz attended Randolph High School and cosplayed throughout her teens as a hobby.
 After a brief career in the adult film industry under the pseudonym Risi Simms, Katz created a Facebook page under her real name and began posting her cosplay work.
-In 2014 Katz began playing video games live on Twitch.
+In 2014, Katz began playing video games live on Twitch.

 Cosplay career

 Katz began cosplaying professionally after winning IGN’s Best Cosplay at WonderCon 2012.
 In 2014, Katz began playing video games live on Twitch and posting gaming videos on her YouTube channel.